shime-saba/moba_balance_prediction/README.md

     - number of changes received
     - average of predictions (probability of positivity) of changes
     - average size of changes (numeric changes only)
-    - composite measure of change to commonly paired heroes
+    - composite measure of change to commonly-paired heroes
     - composite measure of change to common opposing heroes

 My "composite measure" features are weighted averages of the predicted changes to other heroes which commonly appear together/against particular heroes, where I am weighting by how much the other hero's presence in a game impacts the target hero's win rate.
 At least one of these two consistently appears among the top 3-4 most important features for every model, but I am still interested in exploring other ways of accounting for hero-hero interactions.